-When Dinesh’s finance agreement came to an end, he faced difficulties in selling the car on.
-He found out that the mileage disclosed by the provider and odometer was a lot more than what he’d originally bought it for.
+When Dinesh’s finance agreement came to an end, he faced problems in selling the car on.
+He found out the mileage disclosed by the finance provider and odometer was a lot more than what he’d originally bought it for.

 Dinesh bought a car that was around five years old through a hire purchase agreement.
 It had a mileage of 25,000 miles on the odometer and that was also recorded on the sale documents.
 When Dinesh tried to sell the car on after the agreement had ended, it came to light that the mileage when he’d bought it was in fact around 30,000 more than shown on the odometer and in the sales paperwork.
 So Dinesh struggled to sell the car on.